-With the increased use of technologies such as the internet and the dependence on computer systems to perform necessary business functions, the Funds and their service providers and third-party fund distribution platforms may have become more susceptible to operational and related risks through breaches in cybersecurity.
+With the increased use of technologies such as the internet and the dependence on computer systems to perform necessary business functions, the Funds and their service providers and third-party fund distribution platforms may have become more susceptible to operational, information security and related risks resulting from cybersecurity incidents, including cyberattacks.
 A cybersecurity incident may refer to intentional or unintentional events that allow an unauthorized party to gain access to Fund assets, shareholder data, or proprietary information, or cause a Fund or Fund service providers (including, but not limited to, the Adviser, distributor, fund accountants, custodian, transfer agent, sub-advisers (if applicable), and financial intermediaries), as well as securities trading venues and their service providers, to suffer data corruption, lose operational functionality, or be the target of ransomware.
-A cybersecurity incident could, among other things, result in the loss or theft of shareholder data or funds, impact a Fund's ability to calculate NAV per share, cause the release of private shareholder information or confidential business information, impede trading, subject the Funds to regulatory fines or financial losses and/or cause reputational damage.
-A cyber attack may also result in shareholders or service providers being unable to access electronic systems ("denial of services"), loss or theft of proprietary information or corporate data, physical damage to a computer or network system, or remediation costs associated with system repairs.
-The Funds may also incur additional costs for cybersecurity risk management purposes.
+A cybersecurity incident could, among other things, result in the loss or theft of shareholder data or funds, impact a Fund's ability to calculate NAV per share, cause the release of private shareholder information or confidential business information, result in violations of applicable privacy and other laws, impede trading, subject the Funds to regulatory fines or financial losses and/or cause reputational damage.
+A cyber attack may also result in shareholders or service providers being unable to access electronic systems (also known as "denial of services"), loss or theft of proprietary information or corporate data, physical damage to a computer or network system, or remediation costs associated with system repairs.
+The Funds may also incur additional compliance costs for corrective measures or cybersecurity risk management purposes, and such costs may be ongoing because threats of cyber-attacks are constantly evolving as cyber-attackers become more sophisticated and their techniques become more complex.
 Similar types of cybersecurity risks are also present for issuers or securities in which the Funds may invest, which could result in material adverse consequences for such issuers and may cause a Fund's investment in such companies to lose value.
+Furthermore, as a result of cyberattacks, disruptions or failures, an exchange or market may close or issue trading halts on specific securities or the entire market, which may result in Fund being, among other things, unable to buy or sell certain securities or unable to accurately price its investments.
 A Fund's service providers also may be negatively impacted due to operational risks arising from non-cybersecurity related factors such as processing errors and human errors, inadequate or failed internal or external processes, failures in systems and technology errors or malfunctions, changes in personnel, and errors caused by Fund service providers or counterparties.

 In addition, other events or circumstances - whether foreseeable, unforeseeable, or beyond the Funds' control, such as acts of war, other conflicts, terrorism, natural disaster, widespread disease, pandemic or other public health crises may result in, among other things, quarantines and travel restrictions, workforce displacement and loss or reduction in personnel and other resources.
 In the above circumstances, the Funds and the Funds' service providers' operations may be significantly impacted, or even temporarily halted.
-The Funds'

-securities market counterparties or vendors may face the same or similar systems failure, cybersecurity breaches and other business disruptions risks.
+The Funds' securities market counterparties or vendors may face the same or similar systems failure, cybersecurity breaches and other business disruptions risks.